openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 (`Windows-launcher.bat`, `Mac-launcher.sh`, or `Linux-launcher.sh`).
 You may wish
 to create a shortcut for this file as you will use it each time to access an Administration Console.
 The **openEQUELLA Administration Console Launcher** displays.
-An example is shown in Figure 8.
+An example is shown in Figure 1.

 ![Launcher](1launcher.png)

-Figure 8 openEQUELLA Administration Console Launcher
+**Figure 1 openEQUELLA Administration Console Launcher**

 #### openEQUELLA Administration Console Launcher components